 French press coffee makers deliver a rich and nuanced cup of coffee by immersion brewing, where coarse coffee grounds steep in hot water before being plunged to halt extraction.
 The variables of these coffee makers are few—there’s a carafe, lid plunger, and filter—so materials and design make all the difference.
 You also want to consider where you'll be making coffee, especially if you want to pack one into your camping gear.
 Most need to be hand-washed soon after brewing to avoid stains, but a couple on our list are safe to stick in the dishwasher (once you rinse out the grinds).

-What We Like: Measurement lines help you brew the perfect amount, multi-layered mesh filter keeps out most grit
+What We Love: Measurement lines help brew the right amount, multi-layered mesh filter keeps out most grit

-What We Don’t Like: Glass carafe is fragile
+What We Don’t Love: Glass carafe is fragile

 Affordable and available in three sizes—12 ounces, 21 ounces, and 34 ounces—the Veken French Press Coffee Maker is a reliable budget pick.